niftylab/laygo2/docs_workspace/docs_sphinx/source/index.rst

-.. laygo2 documentation master file, created by sphinx-quickstart on Wed Dec 29 00:09:06 2021.
+.. laygo2 master file, created by
+   sphinx-quickstart on Wed Dec 29 00:09:06 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.